baileyhecht/beautiful-jekyll/_posts/2021-October-27-Digimon Lab.md

 ~~~

 ## Notes
 To write this code I consulted my notes from previous assignments’ functions and spoke with my teacher, and with Divya Ponda (from Mr. Lee’s Art of Data class).
+I also used [this video](https://youtu.be/4OX49nLNPEE) to understand how to use user input.

 I definitely had some difficulty with the code, thinking that we were supposed to use nested dictionaries in each function.
 After that was cleared up I found that the pseudocode was not that difficult to write but it took me a few tries to fully understand the proper syntax.
 Beyond the syntax I also learned and had a lot of practice reading error codes.
 All in all though, I am very happy with how my code turned out!

-Most importaintly though, my favorite Digimon is hands down Botamon
+Most importantly though, my favorite Digimon is hands down Botamon

 ![Botamon](https://user-images.githubusercontent.com/91275863/139144365-0829cfe5-70d2-4526-b3be-eb3e4a20cf8f.png)